searchivarius/AccurateLuceneBM25/README.md

 ```
 scripts/lucene_index.sh
 ```
-In addition to an input file (which can be gzipped or bzipped2), you have to specify the output directory to store a *Lucene* index, an output file to store TREC-style QREL files.
+In addition to an input file (which can be gzipped or bzipped2), you have to specify the output directory to store a *Lucene* index, and an output file to store TREC-style QREL files.

 Testing